CalSol/braintrain/lab1.md

 Now put all the pieces together and code up the full objective.
 The [solution is here](solutions/lab1.4.cpp) when you're ready.

 ## Lab 1.5: "Hello, world", _in color_
 We've covered the basics, but that's still kind of boring.
-Especially since we have a RGB LED on each BRAIN - we might as well do something cool and fun with it!
+Let's do something cool and fun with the RGB LED!

 **Objective**: Fade the RGB LED through the 6 hues (red - yellow - green - cyan - blue - purple) at one cycle per 3 seconds.
 Since we're bleeding edge (and 120 Hz displays are _so last year_), update the LED output at 1,200 Hz.
 By updating the LED at a higher rate, the color transitions will appear smoother (although 120Hz is already rather smooth to the human eye).